 Usually stemming from arthritis, spinal stenosis is a very serious condition if left untreated.
 Arthritis can begin to form within the areas surrounding the spinal cord.
-As the arthritis thickens, pressure is applied to the spinal cord, which can result in numbness and tingling.
+As arthritis thickens, the pressure is applied to the spinal cord, which can result in numbness and tingling.
 Eventually, spinal stenosis can lead to a loss of mobility, paralysis, and even death if left untreated.

 Unfortunately, many immediate emergency injuries, conditions, and diseases can cause numbness and tingling that require immediate medical attention.
 If you suspect any of the following conditions, please seek immediate medical attention.

 - Stroke – A stroke occurs when a blood vessel in the brain ruptures, causing a blockage or blood shortage to the brain.
 Numbness, tingling, and a lack of motor skills are some initial warning signs of this potentially fatal condition.

 - Spinal Cord Injury – If you have been involved in serious injury involving your neck or back, and immediately feel a tingling sensation, it is possible you have sustained a spinal cord injury.
 Immediate medical attention is required to treat this significant injury.